risk-first/website/menagerie/Process-Risk.md

 ## Sign-Offs

 Often, Processes will include sign-off steps.
 The Sign-Off is an interesting mechanism:  by signing off on something for the business, people are usually in some part staking their reputation on something being right.
 Therefore, you would expect that sign-off involves a lot of [Agency Risk](Agency-Risk):  people don't want to expose themselves in career-limiting ways.
 Therefore, the bigger the risk they are being asked to swallow, the more cumbersome and protracted the sign off process.
-Often, Sign Offs boil down to a balance of risk for the signer:  on the one hand, personal risk from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk] of all the effort gone into getting the sign off if they don't.
+Often, Sign Offs boil down to a balance of risk for the signer:  on the one hand, personal risk from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk]() of all the effort gone into getting the sign off if they don't.

 This is a nasty situation, but there are a couple of ways to de-risk this:
  - break signoffs down into bite-size chunks of risk that are acceptable to those doing the sign-off.
  - Agree far-in-advance the sign-off criteria.
 As discussed in [Risk Theory](Risk-Theory), people have a habit of heavily discounting future risk, and it's much easier to get agreement on the criteria than it is to get the sign-off.

-## Bureaucracy
+## Bureaucratic Risk

+tbd.

 ## Dependencies - A Quick Review